JayFrancoe/REMUXER/README.md

 ## Features
 the `setproject` and `setname` commands will let you organize your footage quickly. `setproject` automatically creates a new folder in your input files directory and places the output file in that folder.
-Projects have persistance so you can do a bunch of footage in batches.
+Projects have persistence so you can do a bunch of footage in batches.

 There are certain commands such as `setseektime`, `setduration`, `setbitrate` and `mute` which lets you perform basic edits to your media file.
 These are previewable through MPV using the command `play` which launches mpv.exe with the provided options.